 Of course, everyone wants to know how to catch big snook; but taking the tides into consideration, understanding their habits and employing just a few tried and true techniques will definitely increase your chances.

-But, of course, anytime you can get out on the water and fish for these prized game fish is a good time.
+But, of course, in reality, anytime you can get out on the water and fish for these prized game fish is a good time.

 What Bait to Use for Snook

-Once the Snook has been located, fish live shrimp using a 10 to 20 pound outfit medium to medium-heavy spinning gear with about 30″ of 40 pound shock leader tied to a 1/0 or 2/0 hook should do the trick.
+Once the snook has been located, fish live shrimp using a 10 to 20-pound medium to medium-heavy spinning gear with about 30″ of 40-pound shock leader tied to a 1/0 or 2/0 hook should do the trick.
 Weight the line with only enough split shot or sinker to get it to the bottom.
 A circle hook is also effective and poses less risk to the fish’s health once caught.

 Live Bait Fish

-Mullet, menhaden, pinfish, pilchard, etc. are the best known baits for Snook fishing.
-In South Florida fisherman prefer live mullet whenever available – they’re like fish candy to the Snook.
+Mullet, menhaden, pinfish, pilchard, etc. are the best-known baits for snook fishing.
+In South Florida, fishermen prefer live mullet whenever available – they’re like fish candy to the snook.
 Again using the same outfit but using a larger hook to match the bait.
 When hungry and live offerings are scarce, they will also take cut natural baits.

-A wide variety of lures and jigs can be used to catch Snook.
-Some Snook angler favorites include the Spro Bucktail Jig and the Rapala Countdown Magnum.
+A wide variety of lures and snook fishing jigs can be used to catch these hard-hitting fish.
+Some snook angler favorites include the Spro Bucktail Jig and the Rapala Countdown Magnum.
 Topwater Poppers and swimming plugs will also work nicely with a slow, steady retrieve in inlets and around pilings.
 The fly fisherman might want to try large streamers.